![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Step 3, book the Stuttgart-Budapest sleeper

-Book the sleeper train from Stuttgart to Budapest at www.thetrainline.com (in €, £ or $, overseas credit cards no problem, small booking fee) or the Austrian Railways site www.oebb.at (in €, same prices, a bit more fiddly).
-Bookings usually open up to 90 days ahead and you print your own ticket.
+Book the sleeper train from Stuttgart to Budapest at www.thetrainline.com (in €, £ or $, overseas credit cards no problem, small booking fee) or the Austrian Railways website www.oebb.at (in €, a bit more fiddly).
+You print your own ticket.

 -